-Santander Consumer Spain Auto 2021-1, Fondo de Titulización (Santander Consumer Spain Auto 2021-1, FT) is a 15 months revolving cash securitisation of auto loan receivables extended by Santander Consumer Finance S.A.
+Santander Consumer Spain Auto 2022-1, Fondo de Titulización (Santander Consumer Spain Auto 2022-1, FT) is a 13 months revolving cash securitisation of auto loan receivables extended by Santander Consumer Finance S.A.
 (SCF, A2/P-1; A3(cr)/P-2(cr)) to private and corporate obligors located in Spain for the purpose of financing new or used vehicles.

-Our analysis focused, among other things, on (i) an evaluation of the underlying portfolio of receivables; (ii) historical performance on defaults and recoveries from January 2013 to June 2021; (iii) the credit enhancement provided by excess spread, subordination and cash reserve; (iv) the liquidity support available in the transaction by way of principal to pay interest, cash reserve and excess spread; and (v) the legal and structural aspects of the transaction.
+Our analysis focused, among other things, on (i) an evaluation of the underlying portfolio of receivables; (ii) historical performance on defaults and recoveries from Q4 2017 to Q2 2022; (iii) the credit enhancement provided by excess spread, subordination and cash reserve; (iv) the liquidity support available in the transaction by way of principal to pay interest, cash reserve and excess spread; and (v) the legal and structural aspects of the transaction.

-Our cumulative default expectation for the asset pool is 4.0%, recovery rate is 35.0% and portfolio credit enhancement (PCE) is 13.0%.
+Our cumulative default expectation for the asset pool is 4.60%, recovery rate is 40.00% and portfolio credit enhancement (PCE) is 13.00%.

-This pre-sale report addresses the structure and characteristics of the proposed transaction based on the information provided to Moody's as of 2 September 2021.
+This pre-sale report addresses the structure and characteristics of the proposed transaction based on the information provided to Moody's as of 4 November 2022.
 Investors should be aware that certain issues concerning this transaction have yet to be finalized.
 Upon conclusive review of all documents and legal information as well as any subsequent changes in information, Moody's will endeavor to assign definitive ratings to this transaction.
-The definitive ratings may differ from the provisional ratings set forth in this report.
+The definitive ratings any differ from the provisional ratings set forth in this report.
 Moody's will disseminate the assignment of definitive ratings through its Client Service Desk.
 This report does not constitute an offer to sell or a solicitation of an offer to buy any securities, and it may not be used or circulated in connection with any such offer or solicitation.